mkatigbak/react-unit-test/README.md

 * Build a reusable component in ```React```

 ## Note
-* The app will not be connected to an API for live date updates, and instead will be using ```locations.json``` file to use as the data source.
+* The app is not connected to an API for live date updates, and instead will be using ```locations.json``` file as the data source.